fractava/biblio/README.md

 ## Try it on Gitpod
 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/fractava/biblio/)

-It will automatically open a full dev server.
+It will automatically spin up a full Nextcloud dev server and PhpMyAdmin server.

+## Nextcloud Login:
+Username: dev
+Password: t2qQ1C6ktYUv7

+## PhpMyAdmin Login:
+Username: nextcloud
+Password: wdGq73jQB0p373gLdf6yLRj5

+(It is fine to have these static logins, because gitpod has acess control built in and no sensitive data is stored in these dev servers)

 ## Try it on your server
 To install it change into your Nextcloud's apps directory: